Earlene Brown: Life

-In July 1964, Brown hosted her Russian shot-put counterparts, Galina Zybina, Tamara Press, and Yevgenia Kuznetsova, for an unsanctioned tour of Los Angeles, although she could not speak Russian.
-One stop they made was Sportsman's Bowlorama, a bowling alley where Brown was known to bet in winner-take-all bowling matches called "pot bowling", where she introduced the Russian athletes to the American sport.
+In July 1964, Brown hosted her Soviet shot-put counterparts, Galina Zybina, Tamara Press, and Yevgenia Kuznetsova, for an unsanctioned tour of Los Angeles, although she could not speak Russian.
+One stop they made was Sportsman's Bowlorama, a bowling alley where Brown was known to bet in winner-take-all bowling matches called "pot bowling", where she introduced the Soviet athletes to the American sport.

-In 1965 she retired from shot put competition.
+In 1965, she retired from shot put competition.
 The same year she became a skater.
-As a blocker for the New York Bombers Roller Derby team, she was dubbed the "Brown Bomber".
+As a blocker for the New York Bombers roller derby team, she was dubbed the "Brown Bomber".
 In 1975, after retiring from all athletic endeavors, she returned to her practice as beautician.
-She died aged 47, on May 1, 1983 in Compton, California.
+She died aged 47, on May 1, 1983, in Compton, California.

 Track and field career

 Brown was the first American woman to medal in the shot put, one of the only two United States women to place at Rome and the only shot-putter to compete in three consecutive Olympics.
 She was the only American woman to win a medal in the shot put until Michelle Carter won gold at the 2016 Summer Olympics in Rio.
 She has been described by Nathan Aaseng as "the most unheralded U.S. athlete of all time".
 Her events of choice were the shot put and discus throwing.
 Brown finished in the top ten in the shot put and discus in the 1956 Summer Olympics in Melbourne, Australia, setting American records in both events.

 Brown was an eight-time (1956–1962 and 1964) and three-time (1958, 1959 and 1961) national champion in the shot put and discus, respectively.
 In 1958 she received the #1 world ranking and became the first American to break the 50-foot barrier in the shot put.
 In 1959 she won gold medals in both the shot put and discus events at the Pan American Games.
-On December 1, 2005 Brown was posthumously inducted in the National Track and Field Hall of Fame by the USA Track and Field (USATF) during the Jesse Owens Awards and Hall of Fame Induction Ceremony held in Jacksonville, Florida.
+On December 1, 2005, Brown was posthumously inducted in the National Track and Field Hall of Fame by the USA Track and Field (USATF) during the Jesse Owens Awards and Hall of Fame Induction Ceremony held in Jacksonville, Florida.